ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 parameters, and `[task-id]` is the task ID obtained from the task parameters, encoded in Base 64 with URL and filename safe alphabet with no padding, as specified in sections 5 and 3.2 of {{!RFC4648}}.
-If the aggregator does not recognize the task ID, then it responds with HTTP error status 404 Not Found and an error of type `unrecognizedTask`.
-The aggregator responds to well-formed requests with status 200 and an `HpkeConfig` value:
+If the aggregator does not recognize the task ID, then it responds with HTTP status code 404 and an error of type `unrecognizedTask`.
+The aggregator responds to well-formed requests with HTTP status code 200 OK and an `HpkeConfig` value:

-[TODO: Allow aggregators to return HTTP 403 Forbidden in deployments that use authentication to avoid leaking information about which tasks exist.]
+[TODO: Allow aggregators to return HTTP status code 403 Forbidden in deployments that use authentication to avoid leaking information about which tasks exist.]

 ~~~
 struct {